 The name WAF implies an application layer firewall which happens to be focused on web applications as major purpose.
 A web application is waiting for incoming client requests, a WAF would therefore secure inbound connection scenarios to a web application.

-The Airlock is a standalone network WAF, therefore a dedicated reverse proxy if it is covering inbound scenarios.
+The Airlock is a standalone networked WAF, therefore a dedicated reverse proxy if it is covering inbound scenarios.
 There is no proxy agent required on the web application server for integrating an Airlock WAF to an application server.
 Specific agents however are available as modules for offering extended functionality.

 WAF for outbound scenarios